Peter-van-Tol/LiteX-CNC/docs/src/modules/stepgen.rst

 =======

 The module ``StepGen`` is used to control stepper motors.
 The maximum step rate is not limited by software or CPU, but rather by the speed of the FPGA.
-Based on a 50 MHz FPGA the maximum step frequency is tuned to be approximately 400 kHz.
+Based on the FPGA frequency the maximum step frequency is tuned to be approximately 400 kHz.
 The maximum step frequency scales linearly with the FPGA frequency

 In contrast to the `LinuxCNC stepgen component <https://linuxcnc.org/docs/html/man/man9/stepgen.9.html>`_,